roar-net/problem-statements/problems/salt-spreading/README.md

 vehicles can carry is in general insufficient to cover all roads, therefore routes might include reloading at opportune depots.
-After having salted the last requested road, the vehicles always visit a depot where they are reloaded with fuell and salt before heading to a dwelling place, ready for the next time.
-It is assumed that the vehicles are "off duty" after the final reload, hence the path from the refilling depot to their dwelling place does not count in the time duration and in the travling distance calculation.
+After having salted the last requested road, the vehicles always visit a depot where they are reloaded with fuel and salt before heading to their dwelling place, ready for the next time.
+It is assumed that the vehicles are "off duty" after the final reload, hence the path from the refilling depot to their dwelling place does not count in the time duration and in the travelling distance calculation.
+The total travelling distance must not exceed a given amount.
 Further, due to the size of the vehicles and the movements they have to make, U-turns at some intersections are not allowed.

 <!--
 The problem is a generalization of the Capacited Arcs Routing